The weekend gives most of us the chance to downshift and recharge. But how often do we seize on it to catch up or get ahead on our work instead?

 Play also helps us pop the stress balloon.
 Greg McKeown talks about this in Essentialism.
 Maybe that’s a “duh” for most of you, but I forget it pretty easily.
-Then I end up goofing around with my dog, Charlie Brown, for an hour and get up feeling like a new man.
+Then I goof around with my grandkids and feel almost instantly refreshed.
 Just a brief time playing makes a big difference in my energy level and how I see the world.

 2. We Need to Rest

-We’ve talked a lot about sleep here recently.
-A couple of weeks ago I read that Yahoo’s CEO missed a high-power advertising meeting because she fell asleep before the event and kept people waiting nearly two hours.
+I’ve talked a lot about sleep over the years.
+A while back I read that Yahoo’s CEO missed a high-power advertising meeting because she fell asleep before the event and kept people waiting nearly two hours.

-The strange thing is that most of the coverage I read said nothing about how little sleep she brags about getting, just four to six hours a night.
+The strange thing is that most of the coverage I read said nothing about how she brags about sleeping just four to six hours a night.
 She defends working 80 hours a week by saying she gets enough vacations.